Welcome to Midwest Ohio Baseball • • HomeContact UsYour Privacy

 1. There shall be a 15 minute grace period for a late start.

-2. The team that was on time shall notify the age level coordinator of the infraction.
+2. The team that was on time shall notify the league of the infraction.

 3. This grace period shall only be afforded twice during a season, after which the on time team may elect a forfeit.